knittledan/imageResizer/README.md

 imageResizer
 ============

-a simple python image resizer for python 2.7
+a simple python image resizer for python 2.7 on windows, mac, linux